-To escape the crowds, head west of Ghiradelli Square.
-Make your way on foot or bike to Aquatic Park, then cut west along the waterfront path, through Fort Mason to the Marina Green.
-Aim for the bobbing masts of the yacht club, along Marina Blvd, stopping to explore the piers but keeping your eve on the prize: the Golden Gate Bridge.
+To escape the crowds, head west of Ghirardelli Sq.
+Flrst, make your way on foot or by bike to Aquatic Park, then cut west along the waterfront path, through Fort Mason to Marina Green, Aim for the bobbing masts of the yacht club along Marina Blvd, stopping to explore the piers but keeping your eve on the prize; the Golden Gate Bridge.